Frequently Asked Questions

 originator

-) capable of accepting MMS requests and relaying them to the MessageBird API for delivery.
-The application will also have an endpoint (/mms-status
+) that accepts MMS requests and relays them to the MessageBird API for delivery.
+The application also has an endpoint (/mms-status

-) to receive delivery status updates from MessageBird.
+) to receive delivery status updates from MessageBird.1.
+Node.js Project Setup for MessageBird MMS

 Create Project Directory: Open your terminal and create a new directory for the project, then navigate into it.